Best Spice Saffron Health Benefits!

 This spice contains Safranal, which gives it its particular taste and smell.

-Studies show that it can help improve memory and understanding by shielding synapses from oxidative pressure.
+Studies show it can help improve memory and understanding by shielding synapses from oxidative pressure.

 It also comprises kaempferol, which has multiple health benefits like reducing irritation and improving the immune system.